PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 <img src='./images/img_057.png' alt='img_057' width='600'/>

 On a Windows 11 Host, drag and drop to the Windows 7 Guest is bi-directional.
-On a Ubuntu Host, drag and drop from the Ubuntu Host to the Windows 7 Guests works but does not work from the Windows 7 Guest to Ubuntu Host (Shared Folders can be configured for that).
+On a Ubuntu Host, drag and drop from the Ubuntu Host to the Windows 7 Guest works but does not work from the Windows 7 Guest to Ubuntu Host (Shared Folders can be configured for that).
 The Standalone Updates can be copied to Downloads:

 <img src='./images/img_058.png' alt='img_058' width='600'/>

 Note install the updates in the order listed above and not by the KB numbers, as some updates require other updates as perquisites.
 When the last update is installed and the Windows 7 Guest has restarted you will be informed that Windows 7 has Reached End of Life:

 <img src='./images/img_059.png' alt='img_059' width='600'/>

+## Windows XP S

 ## Shared Folders